Everything we know about Kingkiller Chronicle Book 3: Doors of Stone

 That's the million-dollar question.
-Release dates for The Doors of Stone have ranged from 2014 to 2018 and everywhere in between.
-The previous glimmer of hope hinted at a possible August 2020 release date, which obviously wasn't true.
+Estimates for The Doors of Stone have ranged from 2014 to 2018 and everywhere in between.
+The previous glimmer of hope hinted at a possible launch in August 2020, which obviously wasn't true.
 There’s another rumor fueled by an old German Amazon link that the book could arrive in July 2021, but don’t hold your breath.

 "Book 3…a lot of it was written in ’98.
 I was not as good a writer.
 And even the parts of it that are good writing didn’t match up with the parts of the book I had changed to make the story function better."